Get Your Employment Arbitration Case Packet — File in Craley Without a Lawyer

 The Arbitration Proceedings

-Key evidence included internal emails revealing management’s intent to cut labor costs, witness statements from Mason’s former supervisors who admitted concerns about “setting an example,” and Mason’s personal documentation of lost wages totaling $52,200 over the three months following the contract change.
+Key evidence included internal emails revealing management’s intent to cut labor costs, witness statements from Mason’s former supervisors who admitted concerns about setting an example,” and Mason’s personal documentation of lost wages totaling $52,200 over the three months following the contract change.

-Greenfield Tech argued that financial losses due to client cancellations justified their restructuring and that Mason was offered fair severance.
+the claimant argued that financial losses due to client cancellations justified their restructuring and that Mason was offered fair severance.
 However, Mason’s team highlighted the abruptness and lack of consultation, emphasizing the emotional and financial toll on Mason and his young family.

 Outcome